project-hadron/discovery-behavioral-utils/README.rst

 The Behavioral Synthetic Data Generator was developed as a solution to the current challenges of data accessibility and the early mobilization of machine learning discovery, feature cataloging and model build.

-AI-STAC Behavioral Synthetic Data Generator takes on, what is, a sceptically viewed and challenging problem area of the generation of data that is synthetic in nature, but is still representative of its intended real-life counterpart.
+Project Hadron Behavioral Synthetic Data Generator takes on, what is, a sceptically viewed and challenging problem area of the generation of data that is synthetic in nature, but is still representative of its intended real-life counterpart.
 In short, The AI-STAC package needed to develop rich data sets to demonstrate the capabilities across a number of different disciplines from simple volumetrics to more demanding and complex data needs

 Value Proposition
 -----------------